 SB92-202 projects are those constructed, operated, and maintained from auxiliary enterprise funds, student fees, research building revolving funds, or wholly endowed gifts and bequests, or a combination of such sources.
 202 projects are not eligible for future Controlled Maintenance funding.
-Program plans are required for those projects estimated to cost more than \$1 million.
-Unlike cash-funded projects, SB92-202 projects can be submitted at any time during the year, but, if possible, should be submitted by the same deadline as cash-funded projects.
-If the mid-August deadline cannot be met, then the program plans should be submitted no later than February 1st to ensure inclusion in the Long Bill for information purposes.
+Program plans are required for those projects estimated to cost more than \$2 million.
+SB92-202 projects can be submitted at any time during the year, but, if possible, should be submitted by mid-August.
+If the mid-August deadline cannot be met, then the program plans should be submitted no later than

+February 1st to ensure inclusion in the Long Bill for information purposes.
 The program plans are reviewed for the same items as discussed for the cash-funded projects, with the added requirement that DHE staff must be assured that funds will come from only allowable sources and that sufficient funds will be available to cover both construction and remodeling costs, as well as all operation and maintenance costs.